thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

 <router-view ... :commerce="commerce" />
 ```

 The SDK will be used very often during the checkout process, and it can be completely managed by `CheckoutPage.vue`.
-This will prevent multiple levels of emitting, and all checkout logic will modularize in one file.
+This will prevent multiple levels of emitting, and all checkout logic will be modularized in one file.

 In the pages directory, create a file and name it `CheckoutPage.vue`.
 Copy and paste the code below to quickly get a basic layout.